 If you respond well, be it right away or with time, try implementing it into your daily life.
 Do it first thing when you wake up, or in the shower, or whenever best suits your lifestyle.
 When you’re feeling stressed or anxious, try it as soon as you feel the symptoms presenting.

-Thanksgiving may be one day to give thanks, but carrying on this gratitude practice to your everyday life may result in a healthier, happier and more fulfilling life.
+Days like Thanksgiving or Summer Solstice may be specific days to give thanks, but carrying on this gratitude practice to your everyday life may result in a healthier, happier and more fulfilling life.

 Want to learn more?
 Check out some of these resources: